New in 2025!

 The Illumination Award for Outdoor Lighting Design recognizes excellence in lighting design and application in all aspects of exterior lighting.
 The program celebrates achievements in aesthetics, applied technical acumen, creative solutions to demanding site conditions and advancements to the industry in outdoor lighting applications.
 The goal of the program is to further the understanding, knowledge and function of outdoor lighting as a critical aspect of the built environment.

-The Energy and Environmental Design Award
+Illumination Award for Energy and Environmental Design

 The Energy and Environmental Design Award recognizes quality lighting installations in commercial and industrial buildings that incorporate advanced energy-saving strategies and environmentally responsible solutions into the overall design.